09/26/24

 Sometimes, the sheer volume of content metric options can paralyze marketers from choosing any content marketing KPIs at all.

-However, it’s critical that we do measure our content campaigns.
+It’s critical that we measure our content campaigns; how else will we know if they’re working?
 And the time to set content strategy metrics is during the content planning process, not after campaign launch.
-Before you publish your first piece of content, you need to know what your content marketing metrics for the campaign will be.

-Before you can identify the best content engagement metrics for your campaign, you need to take three steps.
+Before you can identify the best content engagement metrics for your marketing campaign, you need to take three steps.

-• Align content deliverables and messaging with the customer journey.
+- Align content deliverables and messaging with the customer journey.

-• Tie KPIs to organizational goals.
+- Tie your KPIs to organizational goals.

 Those CTAs should in turn inform the KPIs you select to measure the effectiveness of your content marketing campaigns.